 Have you ever started a recipe, pulled out everything you needed, and didn’t realize until halfway through you were missing a key ingredient?

-Several years ago I was in the middle of creaming butter, getting ready to make cookies.
-It wasn’t until AFTER I added the white sugar and rummaged through the pantry to realize we were completely out of brown sugar.
-YIKES!!
+Several years ago, I was in the middle of creaming butter, getting ready to make cookies.
+It wasn’t until AFTER I added the white sugar and rummaged through the pantry that I realized we were completely out of brown sugar.
+YIKES!

 That’s the first time I learned how to make brown sugar, and I’ve honestly never purchased it again!